-Republic of North Macedonia Early Parliamentary Elections 15 July 2020 ODIHR Special Election Assessment Mission Final Report problems in delivering the results should be sought in the application itself.
+DUNA stated that their responsibility covered the performance of the application, but not the security of the server that was attacked, the maintenance of which relies upon the SEC.
+The SEC IT informed the ODIHR SEAM that an attack to its main website was successfully addressed and the problems in delivering the results should be sought in the application itself.
 According to several SEAM interlocutors who were involved, such technical challenges may have been caused by a combination of external attack(s) and insufficient IT capability in the SEC.

 The technical breakdowns raised doubts, including among political parties and other stakeholders, regarding the announced results.
 The SEC undertook a cross check of the hardcopies of the EB final protocols from all polling stations against the results electronically uploaded into the database.
 The ODIHR SEAM observed the verification being done in an organized and professional manner.
 Ultimately, the SEC officially announced the preliminary results with some 20-hour delay, at 19:30 hours on 16 July.
-On 18 July, the SEC issued a correction of the results due to earlier technical errors; although the correction was minor, it added to the public speculation about the integrity of the results.95
+On 18 July, the SEC issued a correction of the results due to earlier technical errors; although the correction was minor, it added to the public speculation about the integrity of the results.

-To ensure integrity of the electoral process, a comprehensive cyber-strategy should be developed and implemented by the SEC.
+To ensure the integrity of the electoral process, a comprehensive cyber-strategy should be developed and implemented by the State Election Commission.
 The strategy should include vulnerability assessments and mitigation tactics, including related to institutional capacity, adequate software and hardware, security measures, and a fully trained and permanent IT staff within the election administration.

-On 22 July, a group calling itself "AnonOpsMKD" claimed responsibility for the cyber-attack, denying the SEC was its target.96 On 28 July, the Prosecutor's Office for Organized Crime entered the SEC to investigate possible crime in the procurement procedure of software solutions.
-The PDPA initiated ex officio extraordinary supervision in the SEC, and determined breaches of the personal data protection regulations.97
+On 22 July, a group calling itself "AnonOpsMKD" claimed responsibility for the cyber-attack, denying the SEC was its target.
+96 On 28 July, the Prosecutor's Office for Organized Crime entered the SEC to investigate possible crime in the procurement procedure of software solutions.
+The PDPA initiated ex officio extraordinary supervision in the SEC, and determined breaches of the personal data protection regulations.
+97